scenerystack/community/docs/reference/api/scenery/WidthSizable.md

 # WidthSizable

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/layout/WidthSizable.ts](https://github.com/phetsims/scenery/blob/main/js/layout/WidthSizable.ts) for the most up-to-date information.

 ## Overview

 WidthSizable is a trait that provides a minimum and preferred width.
 The minimum width is set by the component,